reindahl/jmtp/README.md

 # jmtp
-The jmpt library with some minor changs
+The jmpt library with some minor changes

+The original by Pieter De Rycke can be found here: https://code.google.com/p/jmtp/